CSD Suchitepéquez: 2000s

-2010-2015
+Failed pursuits (2010–15)

 The club has been a constant top finisher in the Guatemalan top division but has fallen one game short of reaching the final twice.
 Currently the club has had solid seasons finishing in the top 3 and finished the Clausura 2015 season in 3rd place behind CSD Municipal and champions Comunicaciones.
 In the summer of 2014, the club signed Emiliano Lopez, an Argentine prospect who finished his first season as the second top scorer in the first division behind Guatemalan star and Municipal forward, Carlos Ruiz.
 He was the top scorer in the 2015 clausura tournament, with 12 goals.

-2015-2016
+Second league title (2015–16)

-The club played "La Final" against the champion of the last Clausura Tournament Comunicaciones FC, which in the Estadio Mateo Flores, Comunicaciones FC won the first leg of the Guatemalan championship, winning 2-1, but in the second leg, Suchitepequez came out victorious in their own stadium, Estadio Carlos Salazar Hijo.
-They won 3-0, making after waiting for 33 years, Suchitepequez champions for the 2nd time in their history.
+The club played "La Final" against the champion of the last Clausura Tournament Comunicaciones FC, which in the Estadio Mateo Flores, Comunicaciones FC won the first leg of the Guatemalan championship, winning 2–1, but in the second leg, Suchitepequez came out victorious in their own stadium, Estadio Carlos Salazar Hijo.
+They won 3–0, making after waiting for 33 years, Suchitepequez champions for the 2nd time in their history.